NVIDIA/aistore/docs/etl.md

      >  The request carries YAML spec and ultimately triggers creating [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) that run the user's ETL logic inside.
 2. Upon receiving **build**/**init** request, AIS proxy broadcasts the request to all AIS targets in the cluster.
 3. When a target receives **build**/**init**, it starts the container **locally** on the target's machine (aka [Kubernetes Node](https://kubernetes.io/docs/concepts/architecture/nodes/)).

-## Defining and initializing ETL

-This section is going to describe how to define and initialize custom ETL transformations in the AIStore cluster.

-### Prerequisites

-A target must know on which Kubernetes Node it runs.
-To achieve this, the target uses `HOSTNAME` environment variable, set by Kubernetes, to discover its Pod name.
-This variable should not be overwritten during the deployment of a target Pod.

 ### `build` request